MAKING A DIFFERENCE IN BUSINESS AND BEYOND

 A NEW BRAND VISION AND A BRAND NEW VISION

-Our award winning hasn't abated in recent years either, and in 2015, Huntswood attracted no fewer than five accolades, including; The Sunday Times Top Track 250, Sunday Times 100 Best Companies to Work For and Sunday Times' Profit Track and Fast Track 100.
+Award-winning did not abate, and in 2015, Huntswood attracted no fewer than five accolades, including; The Sunday Times Top Track 250, Sunday Times 100 Best Companies to Work For and Sunday Times' Profit Track and Fast Track 100.
 Huntswood began 2016 by retaining its Best Companies to work for status, while also winning an award as the Most Admired Thames Valley Business.
 Late 2016 saw Huntswood once again appear on the Sunday Times Fast Track 100, at number 48, just in time for the company's 20th birthday, and on the Sunday Times Grant Thornton Top Track 250, also at number 48.

 TRANSFORMING TO MEET THE NEEDS OF OUR CLIENTS

-Following the rebrand of 2015, Huntswood entered its most intense period of transformation and growth to date, re-focussing its commitment to its clients, maintaining its supportive, ‘can-do’, action-oriented approach and fostering a culture that nurtures and enriches talented people, empowering them to achieve more.
+Following the rebrand of 2015, Huntswood entered its most intense period of transformation and growth to date, re-focusing its commitment to its clients, maintaining its supportive, ‘can-do’, action-oriented approach and fostering a culture that nurtures and enriches talented people, empowering them to achieve more.

 Throughout the eight months that I’ve worked with Huntswood I’ve seen first-hand how they put their customers at the heart of their business.
 They are a company that continues to impress, deliver and delight in equal measure.Head of Training & Development, Insurance, Retail bank